Legend of the Greasepole: Resurrected

 Three Claude agents working in parallel across three displays

-I submit to you this glorious Agent-written bug fix summary:
+One agent produced this glorious bug fix summary:

 “Frosh on upper pyramid levels will no longer float in mid-air when eating pizza or drinking beer if their support falls away.
 Additionally, drunk frosh now have a chance to drunkenly tumble off the pyramid after finishing their beer.”